LandRover/jukebox/README.md

  2. Inside the artist dir all albums must contain a 4 digit year (0000)
  3. Each album must contain at least 500x500 under the name cover.jpg (ex.
 Artist\Album (Year)\cover.jpg)
  4. Other images like back.jpg, cd.jpg, front.jpg also allowed but currently not displayed.
+ 5. For multi CD albums the first digit before the trackID should be the CDID
- 5. Inside an album dir, all mp3 files must be in 4 possible formats:
+ 6. Inside an album dir, all mp3 files must be in 4 possible formats:
     * $num(%track%,2) - %title%
     * $num(%track%,2) - %artist% - %title%
     * $num(%discnumber%,1)$num(%track%,2) - %title%
     * $num(%discnumber%,1)$num(%track%,2) - %artist% - %title%
- 6. Example:
+ 7. Example:
 ```
 ── 1 Giant Leap
 │   ├── 1 Giant Leap.jpg